 Live streaming simply means that users can remotely watch a class as it is happening.
 For Live streamed classes, the input being captured by the capture appliance is webcast in real-time to those users viewing the Echo360 classroom.

-For live streaming to work properly, there are a few configuration requirements.
-Don't worry; they're pretty straightforward.
+For live streaming to work properly, there are a few fairly straightforward configuration requirements.

 You can control the live stream in the same way you can control any scheduled capture, including stopping, pausing, or extending the capture.
 See Controlling Captures Through Device Login for further information and links.

-Please note that if you are planning to use CCAP for live streaming classes, review the information located in Using CCAP for Live Streaming.
+Please note that if you are planning to use CCAP for Live streaming, review the information located in Using CCAP for Live Streaming.

 Live streaming is only available for section captures

 When you schedule a capture for a section, the Options available include a Live stream toggle.
 When you try to add or schedule a capture without selecting a section, you cannot enable this toggle.